 Time To Get A Contactless Business Credit Card?
 Here’s How To Get Your Own Tap-To-Pay Card

-In some ways, the future is already here — at least in the world of credit card technology.
-Contactless payment enables you to simply tap your credit card to the payment terminal instead of swiping your card or sticking its chip into a reader.
-Because contactless credit cards reduce the touching of shared surfaces, such a payment method is both faster and — importantly, in the face of the COVID-19 pandemic — cleaner.
+Contactless payment lets you tap your credit card to the payment terminal instead of swiping the card or sticking its chip into a reader.
+Because contactless cards keep you from touching shared surfaces, contactless payments are both faster and cleaner.

-Curious to learn if your business’ credit card is contactless-enabled?
+Is your business credit card enabled for contactless use?
 Want to know which issuers offer contactless credit cards?
-Then keep reading for the deets!
+Keep reading for the answers!

 Table of Contents